 After you retire and enroll in VEBA, your unused sick leave balance is cashed out and deposited into your VEBA account.
 The cash-out converts your accumulated, unused sick leave hours into their equivalent dollar value, which depends on your salary at retirement.
 Then 25 percent of that amount is deposited into your account.

 In other words when you retire, you get paid for 25 percent of your remaining sick leave hours.
 You access this money by using your VEBA account.

 Spending your VEBA funds

-You have immediate, tax-free access to the funds in your VEBA account.
+You have immediate, tax-free access to the funds in your VEBA account (unless you are a rehired retiree, see the section above).
 You can spend this money on qualified out-of-pocket health care expenses such as premiums, deductibles, copayments, coinsurance, prescriptions, and many other qualified expenses.

 However, you don’t have to use your VEBA funds right away.
 It’s not a “use-it-or-lose-it” account — your funds remain in your account year after year.
 Furthermore, you get to choose how your VEBA account funds are invested.
 While this isn’t a substitute for general retirement investing, it allows you to decide how best to use your money during retirement.

 To learn more about how to use your VEBA account, visit the VEBA Trust website for higher education employees to get more details about:

 - Investment options